svc333/overview/glossary/index.md

 ### space
 {: #x2039442}

-A sub-group within an {{site.data.keyword.cloud_notm}} org.
+A sub-group within an IBM Cloud org.
 Users who are members of an org are given access to one or more of its spaces, with permissions associated with a particular role (such as developer, manager, or auditor).
 Any member of the space can view apps, but only members with the developer role can create apps and add service instances to the space.
 Apps and service instances are associated with spaces.
 See also [organization](#x2032585).

 ### SSL
 {: #x2483907}